CS_2020(2)_F.jpg

 Teaching

-Design Anthropology; Critical Southeast Asian Studies; Landscape and Infrastructure; Ethnographies of Post/Socialism; History and Memory; Visual Culture; Ethnographic Methods; Social Theory; Humanitarianism; Global Media; Gender and Southeast Asia; Human Rights; Anthropology of Cities; Matter and Materiality
+Design Anthropology; Critical Southeast Asian Studies; Landscape and Infrastructure; Ethnographies of Post/Socialism; History and Memory; Visual Cultures; Ethnographic Methods; Social Theory; Humanitarianism; Global Media; Gender and Southeast Asia; Anthropology of Cities; Matter and Materiality